MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Preference_Variables.md

 - `$env:PSModulePath`

 > [!NOTE]
-> Changes to preference variable only take effect in scripts and functions if
+> Changes to preference variables apply only in the scope they are made
-> those scripts or functions are defined in the same scope as the scope in
+> and any child scopes thereof.
+For example, you can limit the effects of
+> changing a preference variable to a single function or script.
+For more
-> which preference was used.
-For more information, see [about_Scopes][38].
+> information, see [about_Scopes][38].

 ## Working with preference variables